tsayavon/API/README.md

 - **Commit early, commit often.** Don't be afraid to break something because you can always go back in time to a previous version.

-- **Consult documentation resources** (MDN, jQuery, etc.) at home to better understand what you'll be getting into.
+- **Consult documentation resources** (MDN, w3schools, etc.) at home to better understand what you'll be getting into.

 <br>
 <br>